Notes on the Geography of Peninsular India: Hyderabad: Paigah Tombs

 Looking east to plaster and wood jalis.

 The tomb of Hussain un-Nissa Begum, a daughter of the fifth nizam.
-It's unique among the Paigah tombs for its insets of hard, semi-precious stone, a mosaic technique called pietra dura.
+It's unique among the Paigah tombs for its insets of hard, semi-precious stone.

 Off center from the axis of the tombs is that of Latif-Un-Nissa Begum Sahiba, the mother in law of Hussain-un-Nissa.
 The enclosure is covered with carved plaster.